 - Sales tax rates based on the Marginal base and Calculation methods

 - Sales tax payments and rounding rules

 What's new and in development

-Go to the Microsoft Dynamics 365 Release Notes to see what new features have been planned.
+Go to the Microsoft Dynamics 365 release plans to see what new features have been planned.

 You can find opinions, news, and other information on the Microsoft Dynamics 365 blog and the Microsoft Dynamics 365 Finance and Operations - Financials blog.

-The Microsoft Dynamics Operations Partner Community Blog gives Microsoft Dynamics Partners a single resource where they can learn what is new and trending in MBS Operations.
+The Microsoft Dynamics Operations Partner Community Blog gives Microsoft Dynamics Partners a single resource where they can learn what is new and trending in Dynamics 365.

 Check out the how-to videos that are now available on the Microsoft Dynamics 365 YouTube Channel.